 You’ll Need a Sales Manager

-The sales manager needs to be a senior-level leader in the organization, who is responsible and accountable for results.
+The sales manager needs to be a senior-level leader in the organization, who is responsible and accountable for results, can act as insurance sales coach, and work closely with the producers, with or without a formal training program or coaching program.
 This could even be you.

 They Should Have These Traits:

 Look for consistent and increasing levels of success, created from leading a team – not necessarily a sales team.

 Look for actual coaching experience outside of sales.

 Look for someone who likes working with others to accomplish results, as opposed to doing it independently (which is what you want in the salesperson).